mhlabs/tech-blog/cart-cam/post.md

     "password": "mypassword"
 }
 ```
-_make sure to change the default password and that it's not publicly accessible over the internet_
+_make sure to change your Pi's default password and make sure that it's not publicly accessible over the internet_

 In `/home/pi/camera` we place a python script, camera.py: